 Here are some other things about me 👇

 I consider myself first a student.
-That, and a warrior against toxic positivity and faux “love and light” in the wellness industry.
+That, and a warrior against toxic positivity in the wellness industry.

-What feels revolutionary in yoga imagery?
-Brave honesty about messes and struggles and doing hard things like feeling uncomfortable and trying desperately not to manipulate or avoid-with-pasta or a run to the frozen food aisle.
+What feels revolutionary in yoga?
+Brave honesty about messes and struggles and hard things.
+Like feeling uncomfortable and trying desperately not to manipulate or flee-by-pasta.

 And this life we see online?
-The one that looks shiny on the outside, yet is masking a deep fear of vulnerability and appearing unattractive?
+The one that looks brilliant on the outside, yet is masking a deep fear of vulnerability and appearing unattractive?

 I would never want that for you.
 You deserve better.